Essential Skills and Attributes Required for the Study of Physical Therapy at the University of Saskatchewan

 An offer of admission to the Physical Therapy program should not be interpreted as evidence that the Physical Therapy program has independently verified an applicant’s skills and attributes in the domains described below.
 These skills and attributes are essential if students are to be successful in achieving the competency standards and occupational expectations of the profession.

 Students with disabilities who anticipate that reasonable accommodation will enable them to meet the required standards, as outlined in this document, are responsible for articulating their requirements and for being proactive in seeking such accommodation.
 Requests for accommodation for disability or an extension of time to complete the program are considered on a case-by-case basis according to the applicable policies, regulations and procedures.
-Applicants are strongly encouraged to seek out and review the policies, regulations and procedures regarding accommodation of students with disabilities at the University of Saskatchewan (http://students.usask.ca/disability/dss/) and the Physical Therapy program.
-If admitted to the program, students will be required to follow the policies and procedures of the University, the College of Graduate Studies and Research and the School of Physical Therapy.
+Applicants are strongly encouraged to seek out and review the policies, regulations and procedures regarding accommodation of students with disabilities at the University of Saskatchewan and the Physical Therapy program.
+If admitted to the program, students will be required to follow the policies and procedures of the University, the College of Graduate and Postdoctoral Studies and the School of Rehabilitation Science.

 Description of the Skills and Attributes for Students in the Master of Physical Therapy program

 Students seeking to enter the Physical Therapy program must have an interest in human movement, health and a desire to assist individuals to maximize their mobility, function and life participation.
 They must demonstrate sensitivity, compassion, integrity, and concern for others.
 Students must have the cognitive abilities to understand and develop the theoretical knowledge and technical expertise to work collaboratively with their peers, patients, and colleagues.
 They must be respectful of individuality and diversity, build trusting relationships, demonstrate excellent interpersonal skills to engage and motivate patients and families, demonstrate creative problem solving skills and be able to manage multiple, potentially competing demands.